Temporary and pop up venues offer organisers the opportunity to shape the event to their particular needs

 TRO and BMW Group have teamed up to launch three pop-up shops, exclusively dedicated to the BMW i range of electric vehicles and lifestyle merchandise.

-The first BMW i pop-up space opened in October in Newcastle’s Intu Metro Centre in collaboration with Lloyd BMW Newcastle.
+The first BMW i pop-up space opened in October in Newcastle’s Intu Metro Centre in collaboration with Lloyd BMW Newcastle (pictured below).